 An individual who refuses or fails to provide the necessary screening documents will be ineligible to volunteer or apply for the position sought.
 The individual will be informed that their application and/or position will not proceed until such time as the screening documents are submitted.

-Nordiq Canada and its Members understand that there may be delays in receiving the results of an E-PIC or a VSC.
-At the discretion of Nordiq Canada or the Member, an individual may be permitted to participate in the role during the delay.
+[Club] understands that there may be delays in receiving the results of an E-PIC or a VSC.
+At the discretion of [Club], an individual may be permitted to participate in the role during the delay.
 This permission may be withdrawn at any time and for any reason.

-Nordiq Canada and its Members recognize that different information will be available depending on the type of screening document that the individual has submitted.
+[Club] recognizes that different information will be available depending on the type of screening document that the individual has submitted.
 For example, an E-PIC may show details of a specific offense, or not, and/or a VSC may be returned with specific information or simply a notification indicating ‘cleared’ or ‘not cleared’.
 The Screening Committee will use its expertise and discretion when making decisions based on the screening documents that have been submitted.

 Following the review of the screening documents, the Screening Committee will decide: